 It’s a great time to make resolutions or, what I prefer to call them – Intentions.
 Intentions seem to have more staying power.
-Whatever you choose, I hope that this is the year that you, and those in your life, will choose to practice Bikram Yoga (the REAL hot yoga), to relieve pain and stress, and to set yourself on a path of full body health and healing.
+Whatever you choose, I hope that this is the year that you, and those in your life, will choose to practice Original 26 and 2 Hot Yoga, to relieve pain and stress, and to set yourself on a path of full body health and healing.
 I wish more people realized that it is within their power to achieve better health without fancy diets or gimmicks, by stepping into that hot room, doing the best they can, and trying the right way.

 Many people are given pain meds when they go to the doctor because it is easy for the doctor.
 When I see stories on 60 minutes or VICE about Opioid addiction, I am horrified to see that the addiction usually started with a prescription for pain, often from teen injuries.
 In addition to addiction, pain meds can also lead to other problems.
 Even more poignant, when you take only pain meds and don’t move your body, more problems tend to arise.